 2.0 Diversity

-Right from the founding of ICANN, the issue of diversity as been of interest and importance to the BC largely because it is in the broadening of membership that volunteer burn-out and fatigues can be addressed.
-Without overstressing the obvious the current skewed diversity composition is not unconnected to the history of the Internet itself and its commercialization.
+Right from the founding of ICANN, the issue of diversity has been of interest and importance to the BC; the BC members recognize that as the Internet expands, so must the BC membership.
+We also understand that by growing the membership, we can strengthen the engagement of BC members, avoiding volunteer burn-out and fatigue..
+Without overstressing the obvious, the current skewed diversity composition is not unconnected to the history of the Internet itself and its commercialization.

+However, the BC membership recognizes that the growth and expansion of the Internet is trending toward developing countries and regions, and thus, our outreach program is designed to address the diversity challenges of engaging businesses, and professional/trade associations from developing countries/regions.

+It is important to remember that business often turn to their industry associations to represent them in policy development, and thus, to address diversity the BC is engaged in recruiting individual SMEs and associations that represent them in public policy issues.

 The leadership of the BC has taken the following measures effective 2013 to promote diversity within its membership.

-Establishment of an Outreach Committee with mandate to organize outreaches across ICANN regions especially in emerging economies
+Establishment of an Outreach Committee with mandate to organize outreach across ICANN regions especially in emerging economies and developing countries

-Organise outreach and awareness programmes in collaboration with industry associations and organizations
+Organise outreach and awareness programmes in collaboration with industry associations and organizations that are able to reach both nationally and regionally, into businesses with a focus on developing countries and emerging economomies

 Produce Newsletters at every ICANN meeting s and translate same to language where the host is non-English speaking (e.g. in China (Chinese) and Morocco (French))

-Provide own matching funding to ICANN fund geared toward outreach and awareness creation in line with its strategic objective 1 and 4.
+Provide BC matching funding to ICANN funding, geared toward outreach and awareness creation in line with its strategic objective 1 and 4.

-Reduce membership fees by 70% for potential members from developing countries
+Reduce membership fees by 70% for potential business members from developing countries

 Enable potential leaders from developing countries to participate in ICANN meeting through special leadership programme